Get cover to suit your budget and lifestyle.

 There are two ways that you can access health insurance for expatriates.

 - Through your employer, if they offer cover for workers overseas.

 - By taking out an international health insurance policy yourself directly from an insurer.

 - Health insurance for expats.
 This is designed for Australians who will be spending an extended period of time abroad.
 With this in mind, expat health insurance includes cover for day-to-day medical expenses like visits to the doctor, x-rays and pathology, as well as maternity care and dental treatment.
 Policies also include cover for emergency medical expenses and repatriation to Australia.

 - Travel insurance.
-On the other hand, this type of insurance is more suited to cover the needs of Australians taking shorter trips overseas.
+This type of insurance is more suited to cover the needs of Australians taking shorter trips overseas.
 It typically does not include any cover for everyday healthcare expenses and services such as maternity care.
 Instead, the medical cover provided by travel insurance is designed to provide protection if you suffer an unexpected medical emergency while overseas.
 Travel insurance also provides cover for a range of other travel-related risks, including lost luggage, travel delays and cancellation fees.